-Investments associated with the split-interest agreements at September 30, 2021 and 2020 totaled \$25,421 and \$25,862, respectively, and are included as investments in the statement of financial position.
-The aggregate annuity liability is valued at fair market value based upon the present value of the annuity payments which, as of September 30, 2021 and 2020, amounted to \$2,073 and \$3,161, respectively.
+Investments associated with the split-interest agreements at September 30, 2022 and 2021 totaled \$24,971 and \$25,421, respectively, and are included as investments in the statement of financial position.
+The aggregate annuity liability is valued at fair market value based upon the present value of the annuity payments which, as of September 30, 2022 and 2021, amounted to \$939 and \$2,073, respectively.
+The discount rate used by Gettysburg Foundation to record the annuity obligation at net present value is 4.2%.